Moving Forward

 • Utilizing gene therapy for spinal cord repair

-• Characterizing autonomic and sexual dysfunction after spinal cord injury
+• Characterizing autonomic dysfunction after spinal cord injury

 • Developing novel clinically relevant spinal cord injury models